mpjovanovich/course-notes/content/SDEV120/pseudocode.md

 ```
 START
+    SET eaten = 0
-    Open bag of cookies
+    open bag of cookies

     WHILE there are cookies in the bag
-        Eat cookie
+        eat cookie
+        SET eaten = eaten + 1
     END WHILE

+    IF eaten > 10
-    Be sick and regret
+        regret
+    ELSE
+        be satisfied
+    END IF
 END
 ```

 ## Different ways to get the same result?

-Let's brainstorm:
+~~demo{

+_Print even integers between 0 and 10_

+How many ways can we come up with do this?

+}

+## Different ways to get the same result?

+~~demo{

 _Travel from Indianapolis to Las Angeles (by plane)_

-...

-_Print even integers between 0 and 10_

-...
+What parameters might we optimize for?

+Draw weighted graph for each parameter.

+}